smartlogic/chef-cap/README.md

 1. `bundle exec cap chef_cap_vagrant deploy`
 1. Refresh [http://localhost:8080](http://localhost:8080)
 1. Observe a new message from the Capistrano run
+1. Both Chef and Capistrano created and will maintain a singleton entry that is not duplicated by additional runs

 # Starting over

 1. `vagrant destroy`
 1. `vagrant up`
-1. Back the the Chef section
+1. Back to the Chef section